 4.0 Computers and Laptops

-4.1 Computers (including laptops, workstations, tablets etc.) that contain the Export Controlled Material must run an operating system with the latest security services and patches as well as firewall projection, antivirus software and any other precautions that may be deemed necessary by an IT professional of the University.
+4.1 Computers (including laptops, workstations, tablets etc.) that contain the Export Controlled Material must run an operating system with the latest security services and patches as well as firewall projection, antivirus software, and any other precautions that may be deemed necessary by an IT professional of the University.

 4.1.1 If needed, the Export Control Office will work with the PI to determine if additional security measures are needed for the current systems in use.